apache/echarts-handbook/contents/en/concepts/dataset.md

 It is worth mentioning that ECharts will use some default mapping rules for some general charts (line, bar, scatter, candlestick, etc.) if `series.encode` is not specified.
 The default rule is:

-- In coordinate system (eg. Cartesian, Polar): + If there is category axis (axis.type = 'category'), map the first column(row) to the axis and each subsequent column(row) to each series. + If both axes is not the category, then map every two columns in one series to two axes.
+- In coordinate system (e.g. Cartesian, Polar):
+  - If there is category axis ([axis.type](${optionPath}xAxis.type) = `'category'`), map the first column(row) to the axis and each subsequent column(row) to each series.
+  - If both axes is not the category, then map every two columns in one series to two axes.
-- Without axis (such as Pie Chart): + Use the first column(row) as the name, second column(row) as value.
+- Without axis (e.g. Pie Chart):
+  - Use the first column(row) as the name, second column(row) as value.
 ECharts will not set the name if there is only one column(row).

 While the default rule cannot fulfill the requirements, you can configure `encode` by yourself, which is not complicate.
 Here is an [example](${exampleEditorPath}dataset-default).